Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 Just keep in mind, that in some cases you won’t be able to use a standard deduction in your tax return.
 You won’t be able to use this deduction if you’re filing a return for a period of fewer than 12 months because of any change during the tax year.
 You also won’t be able to use this deduction if you’re a non-resident alien or if you have dual status during the tax year.

-The next option for taxpayers is to use itemized deductions in your single mother tax return.
+The next option for taxpayers is to use itemized deductions in their single-mother tax return.
 There are two reasons to use this deduction.
-You can use it when you can’t use the standard deduction or when you’re allowed itemized deductions is less.
+You can use it when you can’t use the standard deduction or when you’re allowed itemized deductions less.

 Your itemized deductions could include the amount of money you paid to local and state income or sales taxes, property taxes, and interest on your mortgage.
 With this deduction, you can include any donations and gifts you’ve given to charity.
 You can also include some of the money you used to pay medical and dental bills.